samuelmr/garmin-abouttime/README.md

 ## Version history

+- 2019-09-03  Fixes to fonts and memory issues with small devices (3.1)
 - 2019-09-03  Fixes to the Greek translation (3.0.8)
 - 2019-09-03  Modified German to follow Southern Germany style (3.0.7)
 - 2019-09-03  Small changes to Danish, added Greek translation (3.0.6)